MukulBhatheja/MukulBhatheja/README.md

 - 👋 Hi, I’m @MukulBhatheja
-- 👀 I’m interested in internship for the role of SDE/ Android Developer
+- 👀 I’m looking for the role of SDE
-- 🌱 I’m currently learning Android Dev
+- 🌱 I’m currently learning Web Development
 - 📫 How to reach me : mukulbhatheja@gmail.com

 <!---